PranavHerur/UWCNN/ReadMe.md

+I am updating this to use Tensorflow 2.X

 # Underwater Scene Prior Inspired Deep Underwater Image and Video Enhancement
 This repository is for Underwater Scene Prior Inspired Deep Underwater Image and Video Enhancement (UWCNN) introduced in the following paper